readthedocs-examples/example-jupyter-book/README.rst

 🔢 Git tags versioning
     We `version the docs <https://docs.readthedocs.io/en/stable/versions.html>`_ by adding a git tag for every release of the example project.
 All releases and their version numbers are visible on `example-jupyter-book.readthedocs.io <https://example-jupyter-book.readthedocs.io/en/latest/>`__.
 📜 `README.rst <https://github.com/readthedocs-examples/example-jupyter-book/blob/main/README.rst>`_
-    Contents of this ``README.rst`` are visible on Github and included on `the documentation index page <https://example-jupyter-book.readthedocs.io/en/latest/>`_ (Don't Repeat Yourself).
+    Contents of this ``README.rst`` are visible on GitHub and included on `the documentation index page <https://example-jupyter-book.readthedocs.io/en/latest/>`_ (Don't Repeat Yourself).
 ⁉️ Questions / comments
-    If you have questions related to this example, feel free to can ask them as a Github issue `here <https://github.com/readthedocs-examples/example-jupyter-book/issues>`_.
+    If you have questions related to this example, feel free to can ask them as a GitHub issue `here <https://github.com/readthedocs-examples/example-jupyter-book/issues>`_.

 Example Project usage